stefanocurnis/laravel-lang-generator/README.md

 ### About configuration

 <b>file_type</b>: is responsible for the type of the generated file.
-It is possible to generate both a json and an php array files.
-Posible values: `array` , `json`
+It is possible to generate both a json and a php array files.
+Possible values: `array` , `json`

 ---

 <b>file_name</b>: is responsible for the name of the generated files.
-By default it is `lang`.
+By default, it is `lang`.

 ---

 <b>languages</b>:  is responsible for the generated languages and accepts an array.
 Language folders with the specified data will be created.
-By default it just `en`.
+By default, it just `en`.

 ---